-259. "Stables and/or Riding Academies" means the buildings, pens, and pasture areas used for the boarding and feeding of horses, llamas, or other equine not owned by the occupants of the premises.
-This use includes instruction in riding, jumping, and showing or the riding of horses/equine for hire.
+259.250. ~~"Stables and/or Riding Academies" means the buildings, pens, and pasture areas used for the boarding and feeding of horses, llamas, or other equine not owned by the occupants of the premises.
+This use includes instruction in riding, jumping, and showing or the riding of horses/equine for hire.~~

-260. "Surplus Sales" means businesses engaged in the sale of used or new items, involving regular, periodic outdoor display of merchandise for sale.
-Typical uses include flea markets and factory outlets or discount businesses with outdoor display.
+260.251. ~~"Surplus Sales" means businesses engaged in the sale of used or new items, involving regular, periodic outdoor display of merchandise for sale.
+Typical uses include flea markets and factory outlets or discount businesses with outdoor display.~~

-261. -103.
-"Story" means the portion of a building included between the surface of any floor and the surface of the next floor above it or, if there is no floor above it, the space between such floor and the next ceiling above it.
-A half story is a story under a sloped roof, the wall heights of which on at least two opposite exterior walls are less than four feet.
+261.252. ~~"Story" means the portion of a building included between the surface of any floor and the surface of the next floor above it or, if there is no floor above it, the space between such floor and the next ceiling above it.
+A half story is a story under a sloped roof, the wall heights of which on at least two opposite exterior walls are less than four feet.~~

-262. -104.
-"Street" means a right-of-way dedicated to public use, which affords a primary means of access to the abutting property.
-This definition is intended to be inclusive of the term as defined in Iowa statutes.
+262.253. ~~"Street" means a right-of-way dedicated to public use, which affords a primary means of access to the abutting property.
+This definition is intended to be inclusive of the term as defined in Iowa statutes.~~

-A. -A. In regard to a site, the principal street shall be the street to which the majority of lots on a blockface are oriented;

-B. -B. The intersecting street shall be a street other than a principal street.
+- a.
+In regard to a site, the principal street shall be the street to which the majority of lots on a blockface are oriented; - b.
+The intersecting street shall be a street other than a principal street.

-263. 105.
-"Street, local" means a street which is used primarily for access to the abutting properties.
+263.254. ~~"Street, Local" means a street which is used primarily for access to the abutting properties.~~

-264. 106.
-"Street, major" means a street carrying traffic between neighborhoods, connecting neighborhoods with major activity centers, or accommodating major through traffic.
-Major streets are designated as collectors, arterials, or expressways by the Comprehensive Plan.
+264.255. ~~"Street, Major" means a street carrying traffic between neighborhoods, connecting neighborhoods with major activity centers, or accommodating major through traffic.
+Major streets are designated as collectors, arterials, or expressways by the Comprehensive Plan.~~

-265. "Street façade" means any separate external face of a building, including parapet walls and omitted wall lines, oriented to and facing a public street, private way, or court.
-Separate faces oriented in the same direction or within 45 degrees of one another are considered part of the same street façade.
+265.256. ~~"Street Façade" means any separate external face of a building, including parapet walls and omitted wall lines, oriented to and facing a public street, private way, or court.
+Separate faces oriented in the same direction or within 45 degrees of one another are considered part of the same street façade.~~

-266. "Streetscape" means a combination of vegetation, amenities such as bike racks, and special visual features along either side of vehicular travel lanes for the purpose of aesthetics or shade.
+266.257. ~~"Streetscape" means a combination of vegetation, amenities such as bike racks, and special visual features along either side of vehicular travel lanes for the purpose of aesthetics or shade.~~

-267. "Streetscape furniture" means amenities, such as benches, lighting, and trash receptacles, which help to carry out the development's chosen theme.
+267.258. ~~"Streetscape Furniture" means amenities, such as benches, lighting, and trash receptacles, which help to carry out the development's chosen theme.~~

-268. 107.
-"Structure" means any object constructed or built, the use of which requires location on the ground or attachment to something located on the ground.
+268.259. ~~"Structure" means any object constructed or built, the use of which requires location on the ground or attachment to something located on the ground.~~ a.
+"Temporary Use (Short-term)" means a short-term use ~~is a use~~ with a maximum duration of four consecutive days or less.

-269. "Structural Offsets" means an architectural feature designed to break up monotonous building materials and provides enhanced aesthetics.
+269. ~~"Structural Offsets" means an architectural feature designed to break up monotonous building materials and provides enhanced aesthetics.~~ b.
+"Temporary Use (Long-term)" means a long-term use ~~is a use~~ in duration of more than four consecutive days but less than six months.

-270. "Temporary Use" means a.
-A conduct of an activity or the performance of a function or operation on a site or in a building or facility that is not intended to be permanent. temporary use may be defined as short term or long term.
+270.260. ~~"Temporary Use" means a conduct of an activity or the performance of a function or operation on a site or in a building or facility that is not intended to be permanent.~~